 15. Schefflera, or Umbrella Tree – I love my umbrella tree, it’s such a unique houseplant.
 Schefflera plants are really easy to grow, and very forgiving houseplants.
 They will tolerate their soil drying out, but prefer it to be kept evenly moist.
 They can grow into huge trees, but there are also dwarf varieties that grow well indoors.

-16. Dumb cane – Another easy to care for houseplant that helps to clean indoor air, dumb cane are also great low light houseplants.
-Dumb cane plants have gorgeous foliage, and come in variety of sizes.
+16. Dieffenbachia (Dumb cane) – Another easy to care for houseplant that helps to clean indoor air, dumb cane are also great low light houseplants.
+They have gorgeous foliage, and come in variety of sizes.
 But be careful if you have kids or pets.
-Dumb cane plants get their name because when eaten, the sap can cause paralysis of the vocal cords and temporary loss of speech – so they should be treated as poisonous house plants.
+Dumb cane is the common name because when eaten, the sap can cause paralysis of the vocal cords and temporary loss of speech – so they should be treated as poisonous house plants.
 Learn how to grow dieffenbachia plants here.

 17. Prayer Plant – A super fun to grow plant that looks great in a hanging basket, prayer plants get their name because the leaves fold up at night like praying hands.
 Prayer plants are happiest when grown in a room with filtered light, and when their soil is kept evenly moist.
 The foliage colors are stunning, and prayer plants make great additions to mixed containers too.